Piles or hemorrhoids are increases that develop in and around the anus.

-Sometimes, it is possible to staple a hemorrhoid or place a rubber band to block its blood flow.
-This causes the hemorrhoid to shrink.
+Sometimes, it is possible to staple hemorrhoid or place a rubber band to block its blood flow.
+This causes hemorrhoids to shrink.

 Other techniques involve the injection of a chemical solution or the use of a laser to reduce hemorrhoids.

 Talk to your doctor about which procedure is the best option for you.

 How to relieve hemorrhoids?

 Drinking enough amounts of water, which can be between 2 and 3 liters per day, helps to hydrate our body and lighten and smooth the bowel movements.

 Specific techniques for gentle bowel movements can be practiced at home.

 Drinking at least a liter of water first thing in the morning helps stimulate soft bowel movements.

 The sudden flow of water in the stomach puts pressure on the intestines and helps create peristaltic movement.
 The water that runs inside the intestines moves the waste in gentle exercises.

 A diet rich in fiber helps create softer bowel movements and easy bowel movements.